JohnathonNow/arrows-esolang/README.md

 when entered from the direction the arrow is facing that one character should be read in and stored as the current value.

-I am considering re-writing a bit to have two stacks and now RAM, and only subtraction from the register for both stacks.

-> Arrows in her eyes
+> Arrows in your eyes
 > Fear where your heart should be
 > War in your mind
 > Shame in your cries